401k Contribution Calculator

 - Always contribute enough to capture your full employer match—this is free money and an immediate 50-100% return on your investment.
 If your employer matches 100% up to 6%, contribute at least 6% of your salary.

 - If you're 50 or older, take advantage of catch-up contributions ($7,500 extra in 2024) to accelerate retirement savings during your peak earning years.
+Take full advantage of any employer matching contributions before considering other investment vehicles, as employer match is essentially free money with an immediate 50-100% return on your contribution.

 - Increase your contribution percentage by 1-2% each time you receive a raise.
 This way, you won't feel the reduction in take-home pay while steadily building retirement wealth.

 - Use your marginal tax rate to calculate your real cost: if you earn $50,000 and contribute 10% ($5,000) at a 24% tax rate, your actual out-of-pocket cost is only $3,800 because you save $1,200 in taxes.
+Getting at least 2-3 quotes or price comparisons before committing helps ensure you are paying a fair market rate for your specific needs.

 - Don't exceed the annual contribution limit ($23,500 in 2024, or $31,000 if 50+).
 If you contribute too much, you'll face penalties and the excess will be taxed twice.